UW Radiology

 Tension Band Knee

-patellar fracture bridged by tension band wire
+Patellar fracture bridged by tension band wire

 This same sort of biomechanical judo is employed when the tension band wire is used with a wire or screw.
 In the example below, a fracture is seen through the olecranon process.
 In a situation like this, the triceps muscle group will exert a large force tending to pull the proximal fragment far away from the rest of the ulna.
 Even when the fracture has been bridged by one or more screws, there is a tendency for these screws to be pulled out by the triceps.
 The addition of a tension band wire as shown below will convert some of the triceps traction into compression of the ends of the bone together and prevent the screw from pulling out.